-Each student has a faculty advisor (also known as major advisor or major professor) who counsels the student on the academic aspects of the individual's program.
+Each student has a faculty advisor (also known as major advisor or major professor) or co-advisors who counsel the student on the academic aspects of the individual's program.
 In most study programs, the professor assigned to the student upon admission continues to serve as the major professor.
-However, the faculty members in the Latin

-American and Caribbean program co-advise all students with the expectation that each student will consult regularly with all three professors even as he or she designates a major professor for administrative purposes.
+However, the faculty members in the Latin American and Caribbean program co-advise all students with the expectation that each student will consult regularly with all professors even though one is designated as the major professor for administrative purposes.
 The U.S. program and the Gender and Women's History program assign each entering student an initial advisor, with the understanding that some students may wish to change advisors as their research interests crystalize.
 Students entering through the Bridge Program or a joint degree program should consult Other Degree Options, p.
-36, for details on the dual-advisor structure of those programs.
+34, for details on the dual-advisor structure of those programs.